ErrorCode313/Brawl-Clipper/README.md

 - **Real-time Stats Display** - Overlays match statistics on clips so viewers know exactly who got wrecked and how
 - **Local Web Interface** - Provides a browser source for OBS that's easier to set up than explaining to your friend why they lost
 - **Auto-Cleanup** - Automatically deletes clips at the start of new games (if only memories worked that way)
+- **Support for Both Tournament 1v1 Gamemodes and Tournament 2v2 Gamemodes** - Record every 1v1 ego boost and every 2v2 betrayal in crisp resolution.
 - **Dual PC Support** - Optimized for tournament streaming setups, because one PC just can't handle all that carnage

 ## System Requirements

+**The secondary computer may only be used to spectate the game—you cannot play the match on it.
+Attempting to play from the secondary computer will cause it to not work properly.**

 - **OBS Studio** with WebSocket server enabled
 - **Brawlhalla** with `-writestats` launch option